 "CMOS Image Sensors (CIS).
 Approximately 15% of sales, ex-Panasonic.
 Tower offers advanced CMOS image sensor technology for use in the automotive, industrial, medical, consumer, and high-end photography markets.
 Tower estimates the silicon portion of the CMOS image sensor market to be a ~$10B TAM, with ~$3B potentially being served via foundry offerings.
 Today, roughly two-thirds of this market serves the cellular/smartphone camera market; however, the migration to image-based communication across the automotive, industrial, security and IoT markets is expanding the applications for Tower's CIS offerings.
 Tower is tracking toward 35% Y/Y growth in this segment in 2015, outpacing the industry's 9% compounded growth rate, as the company has gained traction in areas previously not served by specialty foundries.

 Tower has IP related to highly customized pixels, which lend the technology to a wide variety of applications.
-We see opportunities in automotive, security/surveillance, medical imaging, and 3D gesture control driving sustainable growth in this segment long term.
+We see opportunities in automotive, security/surveillance, medical imaging, and 3D gesture control driving sustainable growth in this segment long term."

-Oppenheimer: "We expect image sensor growth to outpace the overall
+Oppenheimer: "We expect image sensor growth to outpace the overall optoelectronics segment, and forecast growth at a 6% CAGR from 2014 to 2019 to approximately $13.3B, from $10.4B in 2014"

 At the Paris Agreement, nations committed to strengthen the global response to the threat of climate change by holding the increase in the global average temperature to well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels.